DUE TO COVID-19, THIS PROGRAM HAS BEEN POSTPONED UNTIL FURTHER NOTICE.

 The goal of the Jam Program is to offer Irving teens a place to socialize, communicate and entertain themselves that is affordable, yet safe and supervised.
-Offered on the second and fourth Saturday of each month, the Jam Program attracts an average of 50 to 100 participants to various city recreation centers, offering activities such as dancing, basketball, dominos, video games and volleyball.
+Offered on the second and fourth Saturday of each month, the Jam Program attracts an average of 50 to 100 participants to various city recreation centers, offering activities such as dancing, basketball, dominoes, video games and volleyball.
 During the summer months, the Teen Splash Jams rotate to different aquatic facilities and swimming is available free of charge.
-Complimentary pizza and soft drinks are provided at each event as well.
+Complimentary food (typically pizza or other snacks) and soft drinks are provided at each event as well.

 The Jam Program is a truly innovative and exciting offering that the City of Irving Parks and Recreation Department started to give teens a place to safely socialize, compete and learn with each other.